Closing Out 2024

 Describe the project status or a newly discovered issue from more than just your perspective.
 Address what your stakeholders care about and what their worries might be, including relevant context, and use specific, straightforward language — not jargon.
 If you’re sharing the news that your project date is slipping, your manager or sponsor will want to know that you understand why it happened and how you will prevent it from happening again.
 The same goes for good news.
 Show that you understand the why.

-1. Create a communication plan.
+1. Create a project communication plan.

 Even if your project is small or doesn’t impact many people, it’s worth your time to identify whom you’ll communicate to and the communication types, channels, and frequencies you’ll use.
 Your core working team might meet weekly and also have a Slack channel for quick questions and updates.
 The rest of your stakeholders might benefit from a monthly email update that you post on your project web page, too.
 And if you’re new to the company or the role, it’s worth checking around for standard communication tools and processes.
 You may not have to reinvent the wheel!